 Oak, hickory, cherry, pecan and cows are in a bar.

 No, this isn’t an attempt at a joke.
 This is what greets you in the entryway of The Rustic in Dallas Texas.
-All good signs that they mean smoky business when it comes to Texas BBQ.
+All good signs that they mean smoky business when it comes to Texas barbecue.

 In a large warehouse space with polished cement floors, industrial style tables, a giant bar area and a backyard concert stage this restaurant screams “Friday Night Party” spot.
 There are a reported 40 beers on tap, 30 of them local craft beers, as well as local spirits and wines.